ScaleSec/aws-eventbridge-cis-alarms/README.md

 Examples have been provided in both Cloudformation and Terraform.
 See the README file in each sub-directory for usage instructions

 ## Overview
-The IaC templates will deploy 14 Eventbridge rules that filter on the same events that the standard CIS Cloudwatch Log Metrics use.
-See [CIS AWS Foundations Benchmark controls](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cis-controls.html) for specific details on the benchmark and Cloudwatch Log Metric approach.
+The IaC templates will deploy 15 Eventbridge rules that filter on the same events that the standard CIS Cloudwatch Log Metrics use.
+See [CIS AWS Foundations Benchmark controls v1.3.0](https://www.cisecurity.org/benchmark/amazon_web_services/) for specific details on the benchmark and Cloudwatch Log Metric approach.
 The high level architecture deployed can be seen below.

 ![Architecture](Eventbridge-alerts.png)